 At Akron Law, we have taken the lead in providing high quality legal education without the expensive price tag.

 Our outstanding and dedicated faculty, administration, and staff invest in your success.
 Flexible enrollment opportunities (fall or spring, or summer start), specialized studies and certificates, clinical programs, international courses, and joint degrees enable you to get the academic and practical experiences that best meet your needs.
 We also provide opportunities for exceptional students to launch extraordinary careers through our Honors Program.
 We also offer a one-year master's degree program for professionals seeking to gain legal knowledge and enhance their careers.

 Recognized as a top law school, Akron Law propels its students to new heights in law and industry.
 In fact, the Akron Law community counts more than 7,000 attorneys, policymakers, leaders of industry, and judges (nearly 200 at present) among its ranks.
 Distinguish yourself here at The University of Akron School of Law!

 Why Akron Law?

-Dean Wilson talks about the exceptional return you will gain on your educational investment at Akron Law.
-Read about the benefits of studying law at our top tier institution and starting your legal education in Ohio in fall or spring as a full-time or part-time student.
+Dean Emily Janoski-Haehlen talks about the exceptional return you will gain on your educational investment at Akron Law.
+Read about the benefits of studying law at our top tier institution and starting your legal education in Ohio in fall, spring or summer as a full-time or part-time student.

 How to apply

-Discover application requirements and instructions, view tips and hints to consider when assembling your application file, and more.
-Visit the applying to Akron Law page and follow the step-by-step application process to begin your journey at Akron Law as part of our juris doctor program (full-time, part-time day or evening, and early-out), international 2-year juris doctor program, or LL.M.
+Discover application requirements and instructions, view tips to consider when assembling your application file, and more.
+See our step-by-step application process to begin your journey at Akron Law in our juris doctor program (full-time, part-time day or evening, or LL.M.
 Program in Intellectual Property.